 The Traffic Police is authorized for collecting the traffic fines in Mumbai.

-The fine for driving without seatbelt is Rs.1000 and for rare seat without seatbelt is Rs.1000
+The fine for driving without a seatbelt is Rs.1000 and for a rare seat without a seatbelt is Rs.1000

-You can check traffic challan online in Maharashtra by vising this website https://mahatrafficechallan.gov.in/payechallan/PaymentService.htm
+You can check the traffic challan online in Maharashtra by vising this website https://mahatrafficechallan.gov.in/payechallan/PaymentService.htm